kindelia/Kindelia/WHITEPAPER.md

 include beta-reduction (lambda application), pattern-matching, numeric operators, and primitives for cloning and erasing data.
-It is important to stress that all these operations are constant-time, which is essential to make computation measurable: see the gas table in the next section.
+It is important to stress that all these operations are constant-time, which is essential to make computation measurable: see the mana table in the next section.
 For more info on how that is possible, check HVM's [HOW.md](https://github.com/Kindelia/HVM/blob/master/HOW.md).

 In addition to the 8 term variants, the HVM also has an internal superposition